Natural Habitat of Hippopotamus

 Even if you don’t seem to really care about Hippos, you need to be aware of what they contribute to their ecosystem.
 Without them being part of the habitat out there, imbalance and chaos would result.
 This could lead to future population problems for many other species – for some, it can even mean future extinction.
 Preserving the natural habitat of the Hippo should be a concern for everyone.
 The rippling effect can adversely affect everyone and every species.

 You will find that many Hippos live in captivity.
 Yet very seldom are they taken from the wild anymore for this purpose.
 Instead, those that are born into captivity are often going to spend their entire life that way.
 Hippos do very well in captivity and the zoos have too Pygmy Hippos to help keep their numbers up.

 Many experts would love to experiment with the idea of introducing some of the young Hippos that are in captivity back into the wild.
 Yet what has been observed out there is that the remaining Pygmy’s are fighting for enough living space in the water and enough food on land as it is.
 Adding more of them at this point in time isn’t a realistic solution to consider.

-The fact that we have only began to really understand all that takes place in a Hippo habitat is part of that equation as well.
-Until we know the entire process inside and out we won’t be able to come up with some good plans for increasing the number of Hippos in the wild.
+The fact that we have only begun to really understand all that takes place in a Hippo habitat is part of that equation as well.
+Until we know the entire process inside and out we won’t be able to come up with some good plans to increase the number of Hippos in the wild.
 However, right now we do need to focus some attention on making sure the current numbers don’t continue to plunge.